 Follow the troubleshooting steps for your device below to resolve the issue.

-If possible, connect your device to a different internet access point, then try Netflix again.
+If possible, connect your device to a different network, then try Netflix again.
 Some examples:

-If you're able to stream using a different internet connection, we recommend checking with whoever set up your home network to resolve any potential issues with the way the network is configured.
+If you can stream using a different internet connection, the problem might be with your home network setup.
+Check with whoever set up your home network to fix any potential issues.

-If you're attempting to stream on a work or school network, or public Wi-Fi, talk with the network's administrator to make sure it supports streaming services such as Netflix.
-If it does not, you will not be able to stream Netflix TV shows or movies.
+If you're trying to stream on a work or school network, or public Wi-Fi, check with the network's administrator to make sure it supports streaming services such as Netflix.
+If it doesn't, you won't be able to stream Netflix TV shows or movies.

 Open the Netflix app.